banner

 Detailed Explanation of Common HTTP Request Headers and Response Headers - Juejin

 The server creates a cookie by sending an HTTP header named Set-Cookie as part of the Response Headers.
-Each Set-Cookie represents a cookie (if there are multiple cookies, multiple Set-Cookie headers need to be written), and each attribute is also in the form of name/value pairs (except for secure), separated by a semicolon and a space.
+Each Set-Cookie represents a cookie (if there are multiple cookies, multiple Set-Cookie headers should be written), and each attribute is in the form of name/value pairs (except for secure), separated by a semicolon and a space.
 The format is as follows:

 Set-Cookie: name=value[; expires=GMTDate][; domain=domain][; path=path][; secure]